RTbecard/paPAM/README.md

 ### paPAM
-paPAM is an acoustic particle motion analysis program for fish researchers.
+paPAM is an acoustic particle motion analysis program for fish researchers which is written in Matlab.
 - For more information on how and why to analyse particle motion, you can read [this paper](https://www.researchgate.net/publication/292677434_Particle_motion_The_missing_link_in_underwater_acoustic_ecology) as a good starting point.
 - For information on how to use paPAM or to get a better idea of what it can do, please check the [user manual](https://raw.githubusercontent.com/RTbecard/paPAM/master/User%20Manual/User%20Manual.pdf).